monkphin/Colour-Forge/README.md

 Instructions List: ['Stage 1 - this is the control and will have data in all fields ', 'Stage 2 - this will only have the instructions ', 'Stage 3 - This will just be an image', "Stage 4 - this is a possible, but unlikely scenario where an image description is added for an image alt.
 Once i've wired up the default placeholder image this should be overwritten so I may need logic for this. ", 'Stage 5 - this needed to be filled in to submit, as expected']<br>
 Is Final Stage?: None<br>
 Image names: ['Screenshot 2024-06-08 021116.png', '', 'Screenshot 2024-09-12 223744.png', '', 'Screenshot 2024-07-25 202904.png']<br>
-alt text: ['The Thing', '', '', 'I forgot to add an image', "Phone Mockup - In this instance I'm testing adding images and no Instructions"]<br>
+alt text: ['The Thing', '', '', 'I forgot to add an image', "Phone Mock-up - In this instance I'm testing adding images and no Instructions"]<br>
 127.0.0.1 - - [30/Sep/2024 22:28:38] "POST /add_recipe HTTP/1.1" 302 -<br>
 127.0.0.1 - - [30/Sep/2024 22:28:38] "GET /recipes HTTP/1.1" 200 -<br>
 127.0.0.1 - - [30/Sep/2024 22:28:39] "GET /static/css/style.css HTTP/1.1" 304 -<br>